tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * Remind students that there is a wealth of machine learning algorithms that can classify outcomes.
 Explain that both the logistic regression and SVM models were able to predict outcomes.
 However, the important question is: Which model performed best?

-* Ask students if anyone has any idea on which algorithm performed best: logistic regression or SVM.
+* Ask students which algorithm performed best: logistic regression or SVM.

   * **Answer:** SVM